 Another fun air-conditioned activity to do in Bangkok is an escape room.
 You basically get locked in a room and have to find clues and solve puzzles to escape.
 There’s always a story or theme and a time limit, usually 1 hour.
 Depending on the room you book, you can play with 2 to 8 people.

-There are several escape rooms in Bangkok, but we chose The Escape Hunt Experience, located next to the food court in the Interchange 21 shopping mall.
-They have 3 different rooms, which can be played with 2 to 5 players.
-Prices depend on the number of players.
+There are several escape rooms in Bangkok, but we chose The Escape Hunt Experience.
+It was located next to the food court in the Interchange 21 shopping mall, but unfortunately doesn’t exist anymore.
+They had 3 different rooms, which could be played with 2 to 5 players.
+Prices depended on the number of players.

 We booked the room called “Lost in the City of Angels” online (walk-ins pay 10% more) for 4 players for 1960 baht.
 We were there 15 minutes beforehand to register and got a glass of water while waiting for our turn to play.
 It was a pretty cool room.